Aliases for DHX30 Gene

 GeneCards Summary for DHX30 Gene

 DHX30 (DExH-Box Helicase 30) is a Protein Coding gene.
-Diseases associated with DHX30 include Neurodevelopmental Disorder With Severe Motor Impairment And Absent Language and Strabismus.
+Diseases associated with DHX30 include Neurodevelopmental Disorder With Severe Motor Impairment And Absent Language and Oculomotor Apraxia.
 Gene Ontology (GO) annotations related to this gene include nucleic acid binding and chromatin binding.
 An important paralog of this gene is DHX57.

-Plays an important role in the assembly of the mitochondrial large ribosomal subunit (PubMed:25683715).
+RNA-dependent helicase (PubMed:29100085).
+Plays an important role in the assembly of the mitochondrial large ribosomal subunit (PubMed:25683715, PubMed:29100085).
 Required for optimal function of the zinc-finger antiviral protein ZC3HAV1 (By similarity).
 Associates with mitochondrial DNA (PubMed:18063578).
+Involved in nervous system development and differentiation through its involvement in the up-regulation of a number of genes which are required for neurogenesis, including GSC, NCAM1, neurogenin, and NEUROD (By similarity).